matiasfha/draft-articles/advanced-typescript.md

 let randomObject = getRandomElement<Profile>(profiles)
 ```

-In this examples, you explicitly passes the type of the array that the function will use using the `<>` sintaxis.
+This example explicitly passes the array type that the function uses with the `<>` syntaxis.
 In practice, the compiler will use type inference based on the argument, meaning that Typescript will guess the type of the generic based on the information from the argument passed to the function.

 You can also use multiple generic parameters with **generics** by using different letters/names to denote each type.